davidbonting/NativeTypedJS/README.md

 About the same as Typed.JS but without the need of [jQuery](https://jquery.com/).
 This "Native JavaScript Typed.JS" is pure JavaScript and supported by modern browsers (IE9+).

-I started this project because I wanted the typing effect.
-But I didn't want big old slow jQuery.
+I started this project because I wanted the same typing effect, but didn't want big old slow jQuery.

 | Compression | jQuery (1.9.1) + Typed.JS | Native JavaScript Typed.JS |
 | ---         | ---                       | ---                        |